collectivexyz/collective-governance-v1/site/javascript_example.rst

 Governance
 ----------

 The next step is to build the Governance Contract for your community.
-This will take the VoterClass as an argument and reuse it for all future votes.
+This will take the VoterClass as an argument.

 .. code-block:: javascript